PeterF1234/photocatalyst-TDDFT-benchmark/README.md

 1. excitation energies oscillator strengths are extracted from the output files of excited state calculations
 2. the extracted stick spectrum is shifted and broadened using a sum of Gaussians with bandwidth and linear scaling factor parameters
-3. the two prameters are optimized until the calculated lineshape offers the best possible fit (can be evaluated using any error metric) to the experimental reference spectrum located in a given subdirectory
+3. the two parameters are optimized until the calculated lineshape offers the best possible fit (can be evaluated using any error metric) to the experimental reference spectrum located in a given subdirectory
 4. the optimized parameters and lineshapes for every molecule/functional/error_metric combination are merged into a database file that can be analyzed using our Jupyter Notebook located in the for_analysis/ subdirectory